mozilla/fx-private-relay/docs/translations.md

 A new or logged-out user sees the sign-in buttons in the page header.
 The button text is "Sign Up" and "Sign In" in the English localization.
 The text will be different if the user's preferred language is not English.
-When a user selects a sign-in button, they go to the Firefox Accounts website.
+When a user selects a sign-in button, they go to the Accounts website.
 This website is also in their preferred language.
 If they enter a new email, they go through account creation.
-Firefox Accounts stores their real email and preferred language on their new profile.
+Their new account profile stores their real email and preferred language.

 The user generates a Relay email mask, which they use instead of their real email on other services.
 When that service sends an email to the Relay email mask, Relay forwards the email to the user's real email.
 The forwarded email has header and footer sections surrounding the original content.
-These sections appear in the user's preferred language from their Firefox Account.
+These sections appear in the user's preferred language from their Mozilla account.

-When a user selects a premium plan, they go to the Firefox Subscriptions website.
+When a user selects a premium plan, they go to the Subscription Platform website.
 Most of the content appears in their preferred language.
 The product details are in the primary supported language for their region.
 This may be different from the user's preferred language.
 The price is in their region's currency.